 Individuals seeking teacher licensure in North Carolina have several routes available to them; each route carries specific requirements and limitations.
 In all cases, individuals should seek additional information from appropriate offices or authorities; below is a brief overview of the routes.

 - Licensure Only (includes Appalachian Transition to Teaching Program)

 - Lateral Entry

-Note: in all cases outlined above, candidates are required to provide appropriate documentation when requesting evaluation of their transcripts for any of the alternative options outlined above.
+Note: in all cases outlined above, candidates are required to provide appropriate documentation when requesting a transcript evaluation.

 Dr. N. Jordan

 Associate Dean for Student Affairs and Program Services